Go back to NTATV main page

 Dragging freeldr.ini to the root of the C: drive.

 Now it's time to set up the video driver.
-Open the Device Manager by typing devmgmt.msc into the Run box, right click on "Video Controller (VGA Compatible)", and select "Update Driver...".
-Select "No, not this time" when asked about Windows Update, then "Install from a list or specific location (Advanced)", then include the NTATV Utils CD's Video directory in the search.
+Open the Device Manager by typing devmgmt.msc into the Run box, right click on "Video Controller (VGA Compatible)", and select "Update Driver..." on Windows XP or "Properties -> Reinstall Driver..." on Windows 2000.
+Select "No, not this time" when asked about Windows Update, then "Install from a list or specific location (Advanced)", check "Include this location in the search", and choose the path C:\Drivers\GenericFramebuffer.

 Hardware Update Wizard